engcang/utility_codes/README.md

 + gazebo_gt_pub.py: subscribe gazebo/model_states (GT) and publish every GT as PoseStamped topic
 + gazebo_to_path_and_path_frame.py: gazebo/model_states ground truth position to nav_msgs/path topic for visualizing and pose estimation performance
 + rviz_path.py: subscribe gazebo/model_states ground truth position to publish it as nav_msgs/Path topic and also publising PX4-SITL drone pose, and Marker
-+ gt_vision_pose.py: gazebo/model_states ground truth to mavros/vision_pose/pose for PX4-SITL, instead of GPS
 + dae_line_remover.py: line removing code for .dae extension file made by Google Sketchup to use it in Gazebo
-+ rgb2rgba_texture.py: rgb 3 channel image to rgba 4 channel image to use it as texture in Gazebo model

 ---